totalspectrum/spin2cpp/doc/basic.md

 A `class` is an abstract collection of variables and functions.
 If you've used the Spin language, a class is like a Spin object.
 In fact, Spin objects may be directly imported as classes:
 ```
+#ifdef __P2__
+   dim ser as class using "spin/SmartSerial"
+#else
-   dim ser as class using "FullDuplexSerial.spin"
+   dim ser as class using "spin/FullDuplexSerial"
+#endif
 ```
-creates an object `ser` based on the Spin file "FullDuplexSerial.spin"; this may then be used directly, e.g.:
+creates an object `ser` based on the Spin file "SmartSerial.spin" (for P2) or "FullDuplexSerial"; this may then be used directly, e.g.:
 ```
    ser.str("hello, world!")
    ser.tx(13)  ' send a carriage return